FlorianJaeger/pcode-academy/javascript/functional-programming.md

 # Functional Programming
 Functional programming is an important programming paradigm.
 It lets you write more declarative code that makes your code easier to read and understand.
-Functional programming exists not only in JavaScript but also in a lot of other programming languages too.
+Functional programming exists not only in JavaScript, but also in a lot of other programming languages too.
 Read [Master the JavaScript Interview: What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) for an introduction and then work through the sections below.

 ## Resources
 ### Pure Functions
 Pure functions are simple but very useful.
 They are predictable and therefore very easy to test.
-It is very important that you have as many logic as possible in pure functions.
+It is very important that you have as much logic as possible in pure functions.
 With them, your code will be simple to understand and bug resistant.
 The main characteristic of a pure function is that it has no side effects.
 Read [Master the JavaScript Interview: What is a Pure Function?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976)

 ### Higher Order Functions
 A higher order function is a function that takes a function as an argument or returns a function.
 This is stated in the article [Higher Order Functions (Composing Software)](https://medium.com/javascript-scene/higher-order-functions-composing-software-5365cf2cbe99) from Eric Elliott.

 ### Closures
-A [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) is the combination of a function and the lexical environment within which that function was declared.
+A [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) is the combination of a function and the lexical environment within which that function was declared in.

 Considering this code example([source](https://medium.com/dailyjs/i-never-understood-javascript-closures-9663703368e8)):